John Downing (educational psychologist)

-Professor John Downing (1922–1987) was a British educational psychologist who started his career as a teacher then worked as an academic from 1960 until his death in 1987.
-He published over 300 academic papers in his 27 year academic career, specialising in both how children read and how they learn to read.
+John Downing (1922–1987) was a British educational psychologist who started his career as a teacher then worked as an academic from 1960 until his death in 1987.
+He published over 300 academic papers in his 27-year academic career, specialising in both how children read and how they learn to read.
 His three main fields of study were the initial teaching alphabet, the psychology of reading and the comparison of reading methods across different languages and cultures.
 His principle works in each of these fields were Evaluating the Initial Teaching Alphabet, Reading & Reasoning and Comparative Reading.
 Fundamentally, Downing was an educational psychologist and his main lifetime achievement was the formulation of the cognitive clarity theory of learning to read.

-Downing won multiple accolades for his work, including the award of Doctor of Literature by the University of London near the end of his career.
+Downing won the award of Doctor of Literature by the University of London near the end of his career.
 He was elected a fellow of the British, Canadian and American Psychology Learned Societies & Associations and as a fellow to the Royal Society for Arts.
 In 1963, Downing was the founding president of the United Kingdom Literacy Association, he also served on the board of directors of the International Literacy Association, who awarded him with the International Citation of Merit and inducted him into their Hall of Fame.
 The government called on Downing to give evidence to both the Plowden and Bullock committees of inquiry.